unnati-k19/-digital-literacy-project/README.md

 ## 🛠️ Skills Demonstrated
 * **Programming:** Python, Logic-based problem solving.
-* **Tools:** Google Workspace (Forms/Sheets/Docs), Canva, GitHub, Kaggle.
+* **Tools:** Google Workspace, Canva, GitHub, Kaggle.
 * **Cyber Security:** Social engineering awareness, UPI safety, 2FA implementation.
 * **Communication:** Professional email drafting, data visualization, and reporting.

 ---

 ## 👤 About Me
-I am a first-year student pursuing a degree in **Computer Science and Engineering (Specialization in Cyber Security)**.
+I am a first-year student pursuing a degree in **Computer Science and Engineering (Specialization in Cyber Security and Digital Forensic)**.
 I am passionate about using technology to solve problems and am committed to helping my community stay safe and informed in the digital age.

 ---
 *Developed as part of the Digital Ambassador Program 2026.*